sam8beard/csv-json-api/README.md

 # CSV-JSON Converter API
  A simple, stateless backend API written in Go for converting `.csv` files to `.json` files and vice versa.
 This API leverages Go's concurrency features to perform fast and efficient conversions.
 Uploaded files are processed and returned in a `.zip` archive.
 I've been eager to learn Go for some time, and this seemed like a suitable first project to tackle while familiarizing myself with some of the basics.

+## NOTE
+This API only supports flat JSON objects for conversion purposes.

 ## Features
 - Accepts local file uploads (`multipart/form-data`)
 - Accepts file URLs to download and convert